-Strength: The Texas Essential Knowledge and Skills (TEKS) is the curriculum that drives instruction.
+Strength: The Texas Essential Knowledge and Skills (TEKS) are the standards that drive instruction.
 The components of Balanced Literacy and the Daily 5, Saxon Phonics, and Texas Go Math and Daily 3 for Math guide the instruction in ELAR and Math.
-Handson Science and Social Studies lessons are incorporated.
+Hands-on Science and Social Studies lessons are incorporated.
 Small group tutoring and interventions are provided for students in need of assistance.
 Students in need of intervention can participate in Raider Camp reading and math groups.
 Activities and enrichment for gifted students are given.
-CBAs, formative assessments, summative assessments, formative assessments, TPRI, and Imagine Math, and Fountas and Pinnell are assessments administered to students.
-The use of Journeys, Saxon Phonics, Fusion Science, Texas Go Math, Studies Weekly, and teacher created materials for specific lessons.
+CBAs, formative assessments, summative assessments, TPRI, and Imagine Math, and Fountas and Pinnell are assessments administered to students.
+The use of Into Reading ELA Series, Saxon Phonics, Fusion Science, Texas Go Math, Studies Weekly, and teacher created materials for specific lessons.
 Students with Individualized Educational Plans (IEP's) and/or 504 plans are instructed according to these plans with appropriate modifications and accommodations.